aiplanethub/5-week_Data_Science_Bootcamp/week-3/164-Decision Tree.md

 ### Let’s do some practice

-* Now that we know how to build a simple decision tree model on one of the datasets that we used previously.
+* Now we know how to build a simple decision tree model on one of the datasets that we used previously.
 * **Objective:** Imagine you were hired as a Data Scientist/Analyst by the Central Police Oﬃce of Metropolitan areas, and your job is now to create a predictive model for crime_rate.
 For now, let’s focus on building a simple decision tree.
 * **Link to the Dataset:**
 https://docs.google.com/spreadsheets/d/1rruRHMCALDpWSSzKIHTl9Yello4y-xsWaIL1V8b9dwU/edit?usp=sharing